From 1909 to the present day.

 Miss Klaver-Budding during her eighth March in 1937.
 [Regional Archives Nijmegen].

-Bert van der Lans, the only recipient of the gold medal for 70 marches.
+Bert van der Lans, the first recipient of the gold medal for 70 marches.

 [Regional Archives Nijmegen].